 Salary: Glassdoor estimates that business reporters earn an average of $63,221.

 8. Health Educator

 Organizational and event planning skills are essential when orchestrating and promoting health fairs and other programs.

 9. Brand Manager

-Brand Managers oversee the positioning of products and services within the public's consciousness.
+Brand managers oversee the positioning of products and services within the public's consciousness.
 They analyze consumer reactions to their products based on factors such as price, consumer experience, packaging, and accessibility.
-Brand managers supervise the development of communication intensive campaigns including advertising, promotion, and public relations to enhance sales.
+Brand managers supervise the development of communication-intensive campaigns including advertising, promotion, and public relations to enhance sales.

 Brand managers must have the interpersonal and communication skills to engender the cooperation of other sales, marketing, and advertising partners.
 The critical eye of the communications major is needed to evaluate ads, commercials, and other marketing copy.

 Salary: According to PayScale, brand managers earn an average annual salary of $71,179 with the top 10% earning $116,000 or more and the bottom 10% earning $44,000 or less.